EGA-archive/ega-download-client/README.md

 ## Troubleshooting

-First, please ensure you are using the most recent version of pyEGA3 by following instructions in "Installation and update" section for updating pyEGA3.
+First, please ensure you are using the most recent version of pyEGA3 by following instructions in the "Installation and update" section for updating pyEGA3.

 ### Failure to validate credentials

 Please ensure that your credentials are formatted correctly.
-Note that email addresses (usernames) are case-sensitive.
-Also note that if you have an EGA submission account, these credentials are different from your data access credentials.
+Email addresses (usernames) are case-sensitive.
+If you have an EGA submission account, these credentials are different from your data access credentials.
 Please ensure you are using your data access credentials with pyEGA3.

 ### Slow download speeds